nahidul-fahim/nahidul-fahim/README.md

 ### 💼 What I'm Looking For:

-I'm actively seeking opportunities to collaborate on exciting MERN stack projects.
+I'm actively seeking opportunities to collaborate on exciting front-end projects.
 I'm enthusiastic about learning and growing within a dynamic team environment.
 I'm ready to bring my skills and passion to a role that aligns with my goals for professional development.
 Let's collaborate and build something great together!

 <br>